Hear Our Shelties Talk

 For instance, dog talk includes several types of growls.
 Take the fierce, menacing growl meaning "back off!"
 Or the softer, playful growl which means "come on then!" in a mock fight.

 From our experience, the Sheltie talk is an attention seeking trick.
 If I've spent too long at my computer without giving the dogs any attention, Piper will come and tell me so with one of his singing yawns.
-Equally, if it's 6pm and I still haven't given the dogs their dinner, Howard will come and whine and pat me on the knee to remind me of his stomach.
+Equally, if it's 5pm and I haven't given the dogs their dinner, Howard will come and whine and pat me on the knee to remind me of his stomach.